MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 Regardless of incremental refresh, Power BI Pro datasets have a refresh time limit of **two hours**.
 For datasets in a Premium capacity, the time limit is **five hours**.
 Refresh operations are process and memory intensive.
 A full refresh operation can use as much as double the amount of memory required by the dataset alone because the service maintains a snapshot of the dataset in memory until the refresh operation is complete.
 Refresh operations can also be process intensive, consuming a significant amount of available CPU resources.
 Refresh operations must also rely on volatile connections to data sources, and the ability of those data source systems to quickly return query output.
 The time limit is a safeguard to limit over-consumption of your available resources.

+> [!NOTE]
+> With Premium capacities, refresh operations performed through the XMLA endpoint have no time limit.
+To learn more, see [**Advanced incremental refresh with the XMLA endpoint**](incremental-refresh-xmla.md).

 Because incremental refresh optimizes refresh operations at the partition level in the dataset, resource consumption can be significantly reduced.
-At the same time, even with incremental refresh, refresh operations are bound by those same two and five-hour limits.
+At the same time, even with incremental refresh, unless through the XMLA endpoint, refresh operations are bound by those same two and five-hour limits.
 An effective incremental refresh policy not only reduces the amount of data processed with a refresh operation, but also reduces the amount of unnecessary historical data stored in your dataset.

 Queries can also be limited by a default time limit for the data source.
 Most relational sources allow overriding time limit in the Power Query M expression.
 For example, the expression below uses the [SQL Server data-access function](/powerquery-m/sql-database) to set CommandTimeout to 2 hours.
 Each period defined by the policy ranges submits a query observing the command timeout setting.